kccho297/seahorse_game/index.md

                 "Seahorses are masters of camouflage, changing color to match their surroundings.", "Seahorses are poor swimmers and are easy snacks for crabs, tuna, and rays in open water.", "Use your Camouflage power to hide from predators!"
+            ],
+            pregnancy: [
+                "Seahorses are the only species where the male gets pregnant and gives birth.", "A male seahorse can give birth to up to 2,000 babies at once!", "Seahorse couples greet each other every morning with a dance that can last for hours.", "Baby seahorses are called 'fry' and are totally independent immediately after birth."
             ]
         };